danielegrattarola/danielegrattarola.github.io/_posts/2020-01-21-telestrations.md

 The next player over-does it, and draws a full camping spot with caravans instead of a tent.
 Curiously, we still have a volcano-looking thing in the background, but that's just a coincidence (no information from previous images or labels is preserved between turns).

 The camp is seen as a bee house.
 Next thing we know, there's a weird-looking BigGAN human harvesting honey.
-But ResNet doesn't care about the human, and focuses on the crate in the middle, instead.
+But ResNet doesn't care about the human and focuses on the crate in the middle, instead.

 We get a good-looking crate, that becomes a chest, and we stay with chests until the end.

 The yurt and the apiary are the only weird ones in this sequence, and the least likely to appear in a human game.
-I can see someone drawing a full camping spot instead of a single yurt, and I can see how one would mistake a poorly-drawn volcano for a tent, but no human would ignore the beekeper in image 4.
+I can see someone drawing a full camping spot instead of a single yurt, and I can see how one would mistake a poorly-drawn volcano for a tent, but no human would ignore the beekeeper in image 4.

 ![]({{ site.url }}/images/2020-01-21/volcano.png)